-Homework is set once a fortnight via Edulink on Google Classrooms and based on retrieval of content taught in lessons.
+Homework is set once a fortnight via Satchel One based on retrieval of content taught in lessons.
+Students receive a homework booklet for each term.

 Students will have access to all Microsoft Office Applications via RM Unify.

 Lesson resources can be found on Google Classroom.